Zimpert/SAOnlineMart/README.md

 ## Contributions

 If you would like to contribute to this project, please fork the repository and submit a pull request with your changes.
-For detailed guidelines, refer to the [CONTRIBUTING.md](CONTRIBUTING.md) file.

 ## Acknowledgements